NessieCanCode/ood_llm/README.md

 ## Running locally
 1. `npm install`
+2. Copy `.env.example` to `.env.local` and edit values if needed
-2. `npm run dev`
+3. `npm run dev`
-3. Open <http://localhost:3000> to view the demo page
+4. Open <http://localhost:3000> to view the demo page

 ## Deploying on Open OnDemand
 1. Copy this repository to your OOD development apps directory, for example: